 - Create the edition.
 In this case it might be called something like "women's fashion Spring sale edition"

 - Add the slots to the edition corresponding to where you want the new content to be delivered

 Once the content producers have completed their brief and you've reviewed the content, you'll populate the slots with the content and schedule it for publication.
 At the edition start date, the content will go live.

 The image below shows an edition containing two simple slots, each containing one item of content, a banner and a carousel.
 Once the edition is live, the content will be published to these slots.
 In the example below, the content is published simultaneously to a mobile app and to a website.
 The same slots contain the same content, but represent different areas of the page when shown on the web and an app.
 A standard carousel is shown on the website, while on the mobile device this content is rendered as a grid.

 Of course this simple example is just one way that you can choose to configure your slots and when you start the implementation of a Dynamic Content project, we'll help you choose the method to match your requirements.

 This page provided an overview of the concepts of the planning features of Dynamic Content.
-To get started with the app and create your own events and editions see the planning and publishing user guide.
+To get started with the app and create your own events and editions see the planning and scheduling user guide.